 We have reached our seating capacity for this event and we have also closed the wait list.

 Live stream option

 About the Bartlett Lecture

 The annual Paul D. Bartlett, Sr. Lecture was established in 2003 to bring the finest university professors to speak on subjects related to the Linda Hall Library´s collections.
-Paul D. Bartlett, Sr. was elected chairman of the Linda Hall Library Board of Trustees at its first meeting in 1941.
+Paul D. Bartlett, Sr. was the first chairman of the Board of Trustees of the Linda Hall Library.
 Under his leadership the Halls’ bequest for the creation of a public library in Kansas City was used to establish this library devoted to science, engineering and technology.
 Mr. Bartlett served on the Board until his death in 1964.
 The lectures are presented by the Linda Hall Library in association with the Harvard-Radcliffe Club of Kansas City, the Princeton Alumni Association of Greater Kansas City, and the Yale Club of Kansas City.

 Parking is free in Library parking lots and along the west side of Holmes Street between 51st and 52nd streets.
 The main entrance to the Library grounds is on Cherry Street.
 The Linda Hall Library is not affiliated with the University of Missouri-Kansas City.
 Parking in all UMKC lots is by permit or meter.

 - Natarajan, Priyamvada.
 Mapping the Heavens: The Radical Scientific Ideas that Reveal the Cosmos.
 Yale UP, 2016.